 For more ideas, check out: https://www.mind.org.uk/information-support/drugs-and-treatments/mindfulness/mindfulness-exercises-tips/

-How do you practice mindfulness when in a social situation?
+How do you practise mindfulness when in a social situation?

-You can also practice mindfulness in social situations where you might feel anxious.
+You can also practise mindfulness in social situations where you might feel anxious.
 Part of getting better is to maintain an outward focus – not on your own anxiety feelings.
 Strive to be an active listener.
-Stay open and totally present in the conversation without judging the other person or yourself.
+Ask open and relevant questions to show your interest.
+The more you focus on the situation and people – rather than your anxiety – the more your anxiety should diminish.
+Stay totally present in the conversation without judging the other person or yourself.
 This is easier said than done, but through time and practice it will come a lot more naturally.

 For more on mindful listening, check out: https://www.mindful.org/tuning-in/